Geek-Estate/horizon-landingpage/_posts/2015-02-16-first-product-hunt-stay.md

 He goes by the name of Pocket.
 A few details to share:

-> I'm an passionate startup entrepreneur from LA who moved to NYC and I’m making my way back to the East Coast.
+> I'm a passionate startup entrepreneur from LA who moved to NYC and I’m making my way back to the East Coast.
 My background is scattered in marketing (Zaarly), product (Pinbooster), some development, and consulting (SparkConnect).
 I believe that meeting passionate people who are building things is as important as actually building them.

 More info on Pocket: [About.me](http://about.me/pocket), [Facebook](https://www.facebook.com/p0cket), and [Twitter](https://twitter.com/p0cket)